 Be flexible

-It is better to be earning some money, then none.
-The more flexible you are with the rates you will take and the roles you will do, generally means you will be offered more temp vacancies.
+It is better to earn some money than none.
+The more flexible you are with the rates you will take and the roles you will do, the more temp vacancies you will generally be offered.

 Give it your all